vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

     ```

 1. Create an SSH Key Pair.
 This is required for Tanzu CLI to connect to vSphere from the bootstrap machine.
-  The public key part of the generated key will be passed during the TKG management cluster deployment.
+  The public key part of the generated key will be passed during the Tanzu Kubernetes Grid management cluster deployment.

     ```bash
     ## Generate SSH key pair